frappe/erpnext_documentation/user/manual/en/accounts/point-of-sales.md

 ### 2.6 Change POS profile

-Change the POS profile via:
+Change the POS Profile via:
 > Menu > Change POS Profile

-Select the company and then choose the POS profile from the list.
-You can also set the new selection of POS profile as the default profile.
+Select the Company and then choose the POS Profile from the list.
+You can also set the newly selected POS profile as the default for the Company.

 <img class="screenshot" alt="Change POS Profile" src="{{docs_base_url}}/assets/img/accounts/Change-POS-Profile.png">